qa-Ashut0sh/Portfolio/README.md

 10. I continuously learn and grow within software testing to deliver optimal results and ensure customer satisfaction.
 ## CV
-You can download/view my CV as [a PDF File](chrome-extension://efaidnbmnnnibpcajpcglclefindmkaj/file:///C:/Users/bipros/Desktop/Ashutosh.Mo_CV.pdf)
+You can download/view my CV as [Link to PDF](chrome-extension://efaidnbmnnnibpcajpcglclefindmkaj/file:///C:/Users/bipros/Desktop/Ashutosh.Mo_CV.pdf)
 ## Skills
 You can find examples of the described skills in the [Examples of my work] section.